IFAF Women's World Championship

 The IFAF Women's World Championship is the international championship for women in American football.
 The first event was held in 2010, in Stockholm, Sweden, with six countries competing.
 The United States took home the gold while not letting any team they played score.
 The second event was held in 2013, with Vantaa, Finland, hosting the games.
 The United States swept the competitors again, winning the gold medal.
 Third event was played in 2017 with Canada as the host nation.
 The U.S. took the gold medal for the third time, again beating the host nation Canada in the final.

-In December 2018 IFAF announced that Finland will host the final tournament in 2021.
+For the fourth event, Finland hosted the tournament for the second time in 2022.
+U.S. took a fourth gold medal after beating Great Britain.